 Gains and losses from foreign currency transactions, such as those resulting from the translation and settlement of receivables and payables denominated in foreign currencies, are included in the consolidated statements of operations.
 The Company does not currently use derivative financial instruments to manage the risks associated with foreign currency fluctuations.
-The Company recorded a loss on foreign currency transactions of approximately \$57,000 for the year ended June 30, 2004.
-There were no gains or losses from foreign currency transactions for the years ended June 30, 2003 and 2002.
+The Company recorded a loss on foreign currency transactions of approximately \$18,000 for the year ended June 30, 2004.
 Gains and losses from foreign currency transactions are included as a component of other income (expense).